Permutation Recovery on Manifold Data via Spectral Seriation: Theoretical guarantee

 For an open curve $\mathcal{M}$ with two separate endpoints, rotation is no longer a concern.
-Consequently, the time sequence $t_{[N]}$ can be identified up to a reflection.
-On the other hand, due to the limited number of samples near the endpoints, estimation on these temporal labels always has a large error.
-Hence, we evaluate the maximum error in time sequence estimation on the interior of the interval defined by a parameter $\delta$, i.e. $int_{\delta} = [\delta, 2\pi - \delta]$.
-The definition is as follows.
+Consequently, the time sequence $\bft$ can be identified up to a reflection.
+Hence, we define $Err(\hat{\bft}, \bft)$ and $Err(\hat\bfpi, \bfpi)$ similar to \eqref{eqn: closed errors} and \eqref{eqn: closed ranking errors}, where the only difference is that we remove $\theta$ and the shift $n$, respectively.

-The maximum is over the temporal labels excluding the small regions around two endpoints, and the minimum considers the effects of a possible reflection.
+In Section \ref{subsec:hybrid}, we mentioned that our spectral seriation approach succeeds on the interior region but fails at endpoints.
+Therefore, we further define the error on the interior of the interval defined by a parameter $\delta$, i.e., $int_{\delta} = [\delta, 2\pi - \delta]$.
+Taking the reflection effect into account, the error is defined as follows: